webforj/webforj-docs/docs/components/spinner-loading-busy/busyindicator.md

 busyIndicator.setBackdropVisible(false);  // Disables the backdrop
 busyIndicator.open();
 ```
-:::info Backdrop Disabling
+:::info Backdrop Turning Off
-Even when you disable the backdrop, the `BusyIndicator` component continues to block user interaction to ensure the underlying process completes uninterrupted.
+Even when you turn off the backdrop, the `BusyIndicator` component continues to block user interaction to ensure the underlying process completes uninterrupted.
 The backdrop simply controls the visual overlay, not the interaction blocking behavior.
 :::

 ## `Spinner`